whosharvari/House-Price-Prediction/README.md

 ## ⚠️ Note

 The trained model file (`full_model.pkl`) is not included due to its large size.
-Run the notebook to generate it locally.
+Please run the notebook to generate it before using the app.

 ---

 ##  Tech Stack

-Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Streamlit

 ---

 ## Author
 Sharvari Mude